 As a traveler, you are unlikely to come into direct contact with this problem, but you should be aware of if you want to visit Michoacan safely.

 Best places to visit in Michoacan to stay safe

 Michoacan is not the most popular destination for foreign visitors in Mexico, as most people head to places like Yucatan, Oaxaca, and Mexico City, before considering Michoacan.
 Yet, this state has plenty to offer, and the best part is that it’s not as busy as some of the most popular destinations in Mexico.

 When I first visited Michoacan, I was surprised to see few international tourists, despite everything that this state has to offer.
 On my second trip to Michoacán, I saw more tourists here, so it looks like everyone is starting to figure things out.

 - Michoacan beaches

 Morelia is the capital of Michoacan and the largest city in the state.
-One of Mexico’s best-kept secrets, this place boasts magnificent architecture with palaces, old colonial buildings, and the majestic Morelia Cathedral.
-Here you can explore the local gastronomy, enjoy free museums and grab some sweet treats in Morelia’s Candy Market.
+One of Mexico’s best-kept secrets, this place boasts magnificent architecture with ornate colonial buildings, and the majestic Morelia Cathedral.
+Here you can explore the rich gastronomy, enjoy free museums and grab some sweet treats in Morelia’s Candy Market.